XenBuddha/dotfiles/README.md

 ### uninstall.sh

-Finds .{files} in the home directory and removes them if the file is a symlink, Then restores the .{file}.bak to its original location if the backup file exists.
+Finds .{files} in the home directory and removes them if the file is a symlink, Then restores the .{file}.dtbak to its original location if the backup file exists.